 - Personal attributes: Hiring managers also value personal qualities like attentiveness, patience, and a positive attitude.
 These traits can greatly enhance the dining experience of customers.

-3. What else besides a resume should a waitstaff candidate be prepared to provide hiring managers? -
+3. What else should a waitstaff candidate be prepared to provide hiring managers besides a resume? -

-- Cover letter: A well-crafted cover letter allows us to gauge your communication skills and understand your motivation for applying to our restaurant.
+- Cover letter: A well-crafted cover letter lets us gauge your communication skills and understand your motivation for applying to our restaurant.
 It also shows their knowledge about our establishment, demonstrating their commitment and interest.

 - Sample menu: Candidates who provide a sample menu with suggested drinks and dishes demonstrate creativity and an understanding of our cuisine and branding.
 This could be especially beneficial for restaurants that frequently change menus or have a unique culinary focus.